jwharm/java-gi/docs/register.md

     }
     ```

 Be aware that the instance initializer will only run for objects constructed with a static factory method.
-A regular constructor that calls `super(MyObject.class)` will not work.
+A regular constructor that calls `super(gtype, ...)` will not work.

 ## Signals